 3 Prayer Points for the Rohingya, Facing Persecution + Violence

-Often called the most persecuted minority in the world, Rohingya Muslims have been increasingly treated as illegal and denied basic rights in Myanmar.
+Often called the most persecuted minority in the world, A primarily Muslim ethnic group, who live in the Buddhist dominated Myanmar.
+Muslims have been increasingly treated as illegal and denied basic rights in Myanmar.

 There are 1.1 million in this people group, and they reside in a country that is 90% Buddhist.
 Now, many are fleeing for their lives.